dask/dask/docs/source/how-to/selecting-the-collection-backend.rst

 **Warning**: Defining a custom backend is **not** yet recommended for most users and down-stream libraries.
 The backend-entrypoint system should still be treated as experimental.

-Dask curreontly exposes an `entrypoint <https://packaging.python.org/specifications/entry-points/>` under the group ``dask.backend`` to enable users and third-party libraries to develop and maintain backend implementations for Dask-Array and Dask-Dataframe.
+Dask currently exposes an `entrypoint <https://packaging.python.org/specifications/entry-points/>` under the group ``dask.backend`` to enable users and third-party libraries to develop and maintain backend implementations for Dask-Array and Dask-Dataframe.
 A custom Dask-Array backend should define a subclass of ``DaskArrayBackendEntrypoint`` (defined in ``dask.array.backends``), while a custom Dask-DataFrame backend should define a subclass of ``DataFrameBackendEntrypoint`` (defined in ``dask.dataframe.backends``).

 For example, a cudf-based backend definition for Dask-Dataframe would look something like the `CudfBackendEntrypoint` definition below: